-The Core Reading has been produced by the Institute and Faculty of Actuaries.
-The purpose of the Core Reading is to assist in ensuring that tutors, students and examiners have clear shared appreciation of the requirements of the Syllabus for the qualification examinations for Fellowship of the Institute and Faculty of Actuaries.
+This Core Reading has been produced by the Institute and Faculty of Actuaries.
+The Core Reading supports students in their learning and development of this subject by providing information and explanation of the topics and objectives in the syllabus.
 The Core Reading supports coverage of the Syllabus in helping to ensure that both depth and breadth are re-enforced.
 It is therefore important that students have a good understanding of the concepts covered by the Core Reading.